stashed/docs/docs/addons/nats/authentications/basic/index.md

 #### Simulate Disaster

-Now, let's simulate an accidental deletion scenario.
+Now, let's simulate a disaster scenario.
 Here, we are going to exec into the nats-box pod and delete the sample data we have inserted earlier.

 ```bash
 ❯ kubectl exec -n demo -it sample-nats-box-785f8458d7-wtnfx -- sh -l